futurice/backend-best-practices/README.md

 1. What version(s) of an SDK and critical tools were used to produce it
 1. Which dependencies have been included
 1. A globally unique revision number of the build (i.e. a git SHA-1 hash)
-1. Environment and variables used when building the package
+1. The environment and variables used when building the package
-1. List of failed tests or checks
+1. A list of failed tests or checks

 # Security

 Be aware of possible security threats and problems.
 You should at least be familiar with the [OWASP Top 10 vulnerabilities](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project), and you should of monitor vulnerabilities in any third party software you use.

-The following are good generic security guidelines:
+Good generic security guidelines would be:

 ## Credentials

 Never send credentials unencrypted over public network.
-Use always encryption (such as HTTPS, SSL, etc.).
+Always use encryption (such as HTTPS, SSL, etc.).

 ## Secrets

 Never store secrets (passwords, keys, etc.) in the sources in version control!
 It is very easy to forget they are there and the project source tends to end up in many places (developer machines, development test servers, etc) which unnecessarily increases the risk of an important secret being compromised.
 Also, version control has the nasty feature of overwriting file permissions, so even if you secure your config file permissions, the next time you check out the source, the permissions would be overwritten to the default public-readable.

-Probably the easiest way to handle secrets is to put them in a separate file on the servers that need them, which is ignored from version control.
-You can keep in version control e.g. a `.sample` file with fake values to illustrate what should go in the real file.
-In some cases, it is not easy to include a separate configuration file from the main configuration: if this happens, consider using environment variables, or writing the config file from a version-controlled template on deployment.
+Probably the easiest way to handle secrets is to put them in a separate file on the servers that need them, and to be ignored by version control.
+You can keep e.g. a `.sample` file in the version control, with fake values to illustrate what should go there in the real file.
+In some cases, it is not easy to include a separate configuration file from the main configuration.
+If this happens, consider using environment variables, or writing the config file from a version-controlled template on deployment.

 ## Login Throttling